-DIDGERIDOO PLAYER
+DIDGERIDOO ARTIST

 BIOGRAPHY (Reviews Below)

+One summer’s evening in 1999, deep in the outback of a North Cornwall farmhouse, John’s imagination was stirred by the sound of the didgeridoo.
+Although the instrument was new to him it echoed a memory of something he’d heard long ago.
+Intrigued by the feelings it evoked, little did he know this moment would lead to an extraordinary musical journey.
 Born in Brighton, John had moved to Cornwall in the late 1980s.
 Once his passion for the didge was sparked he taught himself to play and in 2008 John performed his first UK didge festival in Devon.
 It was the beginning of his performing side, no easy task for a shy man who had lived as a hermit in his Delabole farmhouse.
 But his enthusiasm drove him on to gain confidence and perform at new and exciting events.
-How did a man who had never contemplated becoming a musician end up playing on radio stations such as the BBC.
+How did a man who had never contemplated becoming a musician end up playing on radio stations such as the BBC or at The London National Theatre!
 And more than that, forging his own distinctive sound?
 It’s a question John has often asked himself.
 “What an amazing journey it’s been!
-The twists and turns of life.
-At times I’ve felt overwhelmed with it all, particularly with health issues I've had, at other times, I've felt completely at peace.
-All I can say is that I want to make the most of what I am able to do!”
+The twists and turns of life."

 “The didgerdoo (yidaki) originated in North East Arnhem Land, Australia.
-I have great respect for the First Nations People of Australia and other contemporary players, from whom I have gained so much from over the years – it has inspired me in both playing and performing."
+"I appreciate the skilled craftsmanship of the Indigenous yidaki makers who create great quality sounds but also nuance these traditional instruments so that they’re precisely ‘tuned’ to their associated clan or songman – amazing!
+I also have great respect for the First Nations People of Australia and other contemporary players, from whom I have gained so much from over the years – it has inspired me in both playing and performing."

 Reviews